-When the reportableFlag is one, a Report PDU must be returned to the sender under those conditions which can cause the generation of Report PDUs.
-When the reportableFlag is zero, then a Report PDU must not be sent.
-The reportableFlag must always be zero when the message contains a Report PDU, a response-type PDU (such as a Response PDU), or an unacknowledged notification-type PDU (such as an SNMPv2-trap PDU).
-The reportableFlag must always be one for a request-type PDU (such as a Get PDU) and an acknowledged notification-type PDU (such as an Inform PDU).
+When the reportableFlag is used, if its value is one, a Report PDU MUST be returned to the sender under those conditions which can cause the generation of Report PDUs.
+Similarly, when the reportableFlag is used and its value is zero, then a Report PDU MUST NOT be sent.
+The reportableFlag MUST always be zero when the message contains a PDU from the Unconfirmed Class, such as a Report PDU, a response-type PDU (such as a Response PDU), or an unacknowledged notification-type PDU (such as an SNMPv2-trap PDU).
+The reportableFlag MUST always be one for a PDU from the Confirmed Class, include request-type PDUs (such as a Get PDU) and an acknowledged notification-type PDUs (such as an Inform PDU).

-If the reportableFlag is set to one for a message containing a Report PDU, a response-type PDU (such as a Response PDU), or an unacknowledged notification-type PDU (such as an SNMPv2-trap PDU), then the receiver of that message must process it as though the reportableFlag had been set to zero.
+If the reportableFlag is set to one for a message containing a PDU from the Unconfirmed Class, such as a Report PDU, a response-type PDU (such as a Response PDU), or an unacknowledged notification-type PDU (such as an SNMPv2-trap PDU), then the receiver of that message MUST process it as though the reportableFlag had been set to zero.